Glass in the Venetian Style 1500-1750

 Among the many treasures

-you’ll find in Beyond Venice are several objects that bear the coats
+in the exhibit are several objects that bear the coats

 of arms of royal families.
 In fact, some of the oldest pieces in the